 Vitamin E is a fat soluble vitamins that acts as a natural antioxidant against free radicals and oxidative stress.
 The name of the vitamin is Greek and it means in sum “to carry a pregnancy,”, because it is linked to fertility.

 Foods that contain vitamin E are wheat germ oil, corn oil, soy oli, nuts, green leafy vegetables, avocado and eggs.

 There are natural and synthetic forms of vitamin E. Natural forms are d-alpha tocoferol and mixed a, b, c, d types that approach those available at foods, and are high bioavailable.
 Dl-alpha-tocopherol is a synthetic type.
 In nutritional supplements the vitamin can be found in tablets, softgels, and as oil or liquid.
 Combination of thw vitamin with other antioxidants such as vitamin C, selenium and coenzyme Q10 enhance its antioxidant potency.

 Low serum levels of vitamin C are linked to greater cardiovascular risk.
 The intake of 400 IU of vitamin E daily reduces cardiovascular risk in patients that have already had a heart attack.
 Vitamin E protects form atherosclerosis, hypertention and hypercholesterolaimia.

-Due to its high antioxidant action vitamin E prevents many cancer types, such as breast, colorectal, prostate in doses of 200-400 IU for long-term use
+Due to its high antioxidant action vitamin E prevents many cancer types, in low doses of 20-40 IU for long-term use

 Studies have shown that the intake of 1000-2000 IU mixed tocopherols, can prevent the onset and the deterioration of Alzheimer’s disease symptoms.